MobileTeleSystems/onetl/docs/hooks/design.rst

         Neither object not class are passed to the callback in this case.

 * If ``callback_result`` is a context manager, enter the context.
-Context manager can intercept all the exceptions raised.
+Context manager can catch all the exceptions raised.

     If there are multiple hooks bound the the slot, every context manager will be entered.